Antoinette Kinney: Political career

 Kinney acted as chairman of the League of Women Voters of Utah until becoming its first president in 1919.
-In this capacity, she oversaw Salt Lake City's celebration of the ratification of the 19th Amendment.
+In this capacity, she oversaw Salt Lake City's celebration of the ratification of the Nineteenth Amendment to the United States Constitution.

 From 1921 to 1925, Kinney served in the Utah State Senate as one of five senators for the sixth congressional district in Utah.
 She was a member of the Republican Party.
 At the beginning of her term, she was not the only female elected to serve in the Utah Senate; Elizabeth Hayward joined her as another senator for the sixth district.
 However, by 1923, she was "the only woman senator in the ... legislature".
 Her early efforts to pass legislation focused on improving Utah's infrastructure, and were successful; the first bills she wrote established more government-sponsored scholarships and an art institute.
 Another bill of Kinney's that passed implemented public health regulations regarding sanitation, specifically in schools.

 Kinney lobbied for education reform multiple times during her term as senator.
 She tried to establish kindergarten in the state school system, but the motion was defeated.
 She also tried to bring the state industrial school (an institution for juvenile offenders) under the direct control of the state and lessen the power of the institutional school board, but this bill failed to pass as well.
 Her other endeavors included lobbying for government pensions for retirees from the University of Utah and working to establish criteria for parents seeking to adopt a child—mainly, the quality of home the children would be placed into.
 Kinney also created a bill that would have allowed private citizens the ability to investigate financial malpractice of Utah politicians, specifically their handling of tax funds.
 The Utah Senate did not, however, pass the bill into law.